Want to learn more about Angel Wings Trivia

 Caladium bicolor, also known as Angel Wings, is a beautiful tropical perennial known for its vibrantly colored and patterned foliage.

-They're native to Central and South America, where they are adapted to live in hot, humid conditions with dappled sunlight.
-This means that they are able to survive in shadier areas in your home.
+They're native to Central and South America, where they are adapted to live in hot, humid conditions in dappled sunlight.
+If kept indoors, they'll need a spot with ample bright, indirect light.

 Angel Wings are part of the Araceae family - the same family as the Peace Lily.

-These are seasonal plants, growing their foliage during the spring and summer months and then starting to rest as temperatures get colder in fall and winter, so don't be alarmed when your Angel Wings starts to wither!
+These are seasonal plants, growing their foliage during the spring and summer months and then hibernating as temperatures get colder in fall and winter, so don't be alarmed when your Angel Wings starts to wither!
 This is totally normal and will happen even when the plant is given the best possible care.
-When the leaves wither down in autumn, you can cut off the withered stems and leaves and then cut back on watering until spring.
+When the leaves wither down in autumn, you can cut off the stems and leaves and then reduce watering until spring.

-To keep your plant extra happy, try to maintain a good heat level in your home and high humidity too.
+To keep your plant extra happy, try to maintain a warm temperatures in your home and high humidity too.
 You may need to boost the humidity by regularly misting and / or using a pebble tray.

 They also like bright, indirect light - too much harsh direct light can damage the leaves.